DIGImend/tablets/UC-LOGIC_Tablet_WP8060U/README.txt

 but seems to be pretty low.

-Bugs
+BUGS

-USB HID input report descriptor has three inputs: one for the mouse and two for the tablet.
+USB HID report descriptor has three inputs: one for the mouse and two for the tablet.

 One of the tablet inputs is quite correct, while the other is seemingly out of date and is left there accidentally, but happen to have the correct